Ayrton-AfricanIdeas/guide-survey-plugin/SurveyPlugin/Survey Explorer/View - Survey Explorer.md

 The function used to generate the filter is called `filter_layout`.
 ### Process Filter Survey
 #### On Load - Populate Stored Filters
 Within the PHP function `filter_layout` it generates a javascript function within a script tag called `populateStoredFilters`.
 On load, this function executes and retrieves potential filters already stored by the user for the survey responses they are viewing.
-The process `fn_get_stored_filters` executes when the ajax request within the function `populateStoredFilters` runs sends the retrieved potential filters to the frontend to populate the generated filters accordinly.
+The process `fn__stored_filters` executes when the ajax request within the function `populateStoredFilters` runs sends the retrieved potential filters to the frontend to populate the generated filters accordinly.
 Please review the process `fn_get_stored_filters` function in `survey_plugin.php`.
 Once the ajax request returns succesfully the potential filters will populate the fields in the filter layout.

 #### Store Selected Filters